All-in-one monitoring for

-Amazon Web Services (AWS) is a popular and flexible solution for a Cloud IT infrastructure.
-If you use the Cloud, you can save yourself the hassle of dealing with many hardware malfunctions and ensuring available resources in the case of load peaks.
-With Cloud, it is the service provider who manages fluctuations and maintains the hosting of your data and applications on the hardware side.
-And that means you can dedicate more of your administrative resources to innovation.
+Amazon Web Services (AWS) is a popular and flexible solution for a cloud IT infrastructure.
+If you use the cloud, you can save yourself the hassle of dealing with many hardware malfunctions and ensuring available resources in the case of load peaks.
+With the cloud, it is the service provider who manages fluctuations and maintains the hosting of your data and applications on the hardware side.
+And this means that you can dedicate more of your administrative resources to innovation.

-By using the Cloud, you avoid risks and make computing power easier to scale.
-But the Cloud can also be problematic.
-Cloud access is contingent on the perfect functioning of your Internet connection and corresponding network devices, such as routers and switches.
-With infrastructure in the Cloud, you can no longer work “offline,” which makes network monitoring all the more crucial.
-And inside the Cloud, the infrastructure itself should also be monitored to ensure its applications are running correctly.
-PRTG uses Amazon Webservice CloudWatch data to monitor Amazon Cloud.
+By using the cloud, you avoid risks and make computing power easier to scale.
+But the cloud can also be problematic.
+Cloud access is contingent on the perfect functioning of your internet connection and corresponding network devices, such as routers and switches.
+With infrastructure in the cloud, you can no longer work “offline,” which makes network monitoring all the more crucial.
+And inside the cloud, the infrastructure itself should also be monitored to ensure its applications are running correctly.
+PRTG uses Amazon CloudWatch data to monitor Amazon Web Services.

 Expanding Amazon CloudWatch possibilities with PRTG

-Amazon CloudWatch is the monitoring service for AWS Cloud resources that allows you to collect and analyze data, configurations, and metrics.
+Amazon CloudWatch is the monitoring service for AWS cloud resources that allows you to collect and analyze data, configurations, and metrics.
 AWS should not incur any unnecessary costs and at the same time provide the best possible performance.
-And when crashes occur, you must be able to get to root of the problem.
-Does the error lie with the Amazon Server or Cloud Service, or in a local router?
-To find out, you'll need monitoring data from both the Cloud and the local network.
+And if crashes occur, you must be able to get to the root of the problem.
+Does the error lie with the Amazon server or cloud service, or with a local router?
+To find out, you'll need monitoring data from both the cloud and the local network.

-PRTG comes with a variety of built-in CloudWatch sensors which allow for Amazon CloudWatch data to be effortlessly integrated into your monitoring solution.
+PRTG comes with a variety of built-in AWS sensors which allow for Amazon CloudWatch data to be effortlessly integrated into your monitoring solution.
 These sensors have been developed for a number of services that are monitored by CloudWatch.
-With PRTG, you'll get the very most out of Amazon Cloud, and can gather and monitor its data centrally along with the data from your local IT infrastructure.
+With PRTG, you'll get the most out of AWS cloud computing, and can you gather and monitor its data centrally along with the data from your local IT infrastructure.

-Monitoring, security, and optimization with Amazon Cloud monitoring
+Monitoring, security, and optimization with AWS cloud monitoring

 Overview of the utilization of your resources

-The Amazon CloudWatch Service provides you with an overview of the utilization of your resources, the performance of applications, and the soundness of company processes.
-Thanks to this information, you'll be able to hone your troubleshooting and ensure applications run error-free.
+Amazon cloud monitoring provides you with an overview of the utilization of your resources, the performance of applications, and the soundness of company processes.
+Thanks to this information, you'll be able to hone your troubleshooting and ensure that applications run error-free.